-In order for students to feel more resilient, basic structures need to be put in place such as good enough housing (in this context translated as a safe and comfortable school and tutor room), enough sleep (students who have slept well will feel more

-- alert and motivated to learn) and healthy diet (can improve behaviour, mood, ability to learn). - If these basic structures are in place then students will feel a greater sense of security and peace of mind and can better deal with the challenges of school life. - Although some of these improvements may seem beyond the reach of 'school duty' and are linked to family life and social circumstances they can still be addressed through taking an interest or exploring sensitively with students and could make significant changes to your student's wellbeing and enhance their ability to learn.
+- In order for students to feel more resilient, basic structures need to be put in place such as good enough housing (in this context translated as a safe and comfortable school and tutor room), enough sleep (students who have slept well will feel more alert and motivated to learn) and healthy diet (can improve behaviour, mood, ability to learn). - If these basic structures are in place then students will feel a greater sense of security and peace of mind and can better deal with the challenges of school life.